hageyahhoo/Agile2020/proposal.md

 3) Transformed the organization with built-in experiments and learnings.
 For example, we proceeded onboarding of our team members smoothly with "Learning Session".
 Additionally, we invented a new tool named "Sebas Report", which can tame the complexity of Microservices based on this onboarding and holding Learning Session continuously.

 The key characteristic of our experiments is achieving a lot of technical and process improvements and innovations from scratch by utilizing a series of experiments frequently and flexibly for contribution to our company and business.

+# Learning Outcomes
+- Identify the importance and ways to obtain consent from decision-makers, developers, testers, and other stakeholders to proceed test-related improvement activities.

+- Identify the importance of working with product development teams together to discover and solve blockers and problems for going forward improvements.

+- Link Test Automation, CI/CD, DevOps, and Monitoring to tame complexity of Microservices and reduce their outages.

+- Identify ideas to nurture members, teams, and organizations for a series of activities mentioned above smoothly and quickly.

+# Prerequisite Knowledges
+⭐️
+- Have experiences of Test Automation (write test scripts)

+# Information for Program Team
+⭐️
+5 min: Explanation
+30:00 Workshop with discussions